Systemic-Labs/Perfect-Stack/README.md

  ***

-#### Which Platforms?
+#### Target Platform
-> Targeting only mobile devices and native functions/apps => use Flutter(cross platform), or any native SDKs of the device...
+> `Mobile:` Targeting only mobile devices and native functions/apps => use Flutter(cross platform), or other native SDKs of the devices.
-> But if your target is cross-platform or web based, then use the web dev and mobile sdk's as required such as Tauri, or "Capacitor" for web, mobile, desktop development.
+> `Web:` But if your development target is web/communication based, not low-level/system dependent, and not under vendor lockin or limitations  then use the web, and mobile SDK's if required such as Tauri or "Capacitor" for web, mobile, desktop development.
+> `System:` In case you require system/low level processing, high performance processing/capacity(*or to save cost*) then must plan server systems, a custom solution best fit the job, a custom HW/SW stack, programming languages, libs,... a best fit eco-system for the job.

 #### Learning tips